Darryl Sutter: Chicago Blackhawks

 Sutter's first complete season came in 1980–81 where he put up a career-high 40 goals and 62 points as the Black Hawks finished with the 10th best record in the NHL at 31–33–16.
 Among the highlights of the season included a hattrick in a 7–5 win over the Edmonton Oilers on October 18, 1981.
 Sutter's 40 goals left him tied for 17th in scoring across the NHL, and he finishing fourth in the Calder Memorial Trophy voting.
 The Black Hawks were swept three games to zero by the Calgary Flames in the first round of the 1981 Stanley Cup playoffs.

 In the 1981–82 season Sutter played 40 games scoring 23 goals and 12 assists.
-His season was shortened due to nagging injuries, however Sutter headed into the playoffs healthy.
+His season was shortened due to nagging injuries, however, Sutter headed into the playoffs healthy.
 The Black Hawks defeated the Minnesota North Stars three games to one and St. Louis Blues four games to two until losing to the Vancouver Canucks in five games.
 Sutter's playoffs ended prematurely when he tripped on a coin tossed on the ice during game three of the North Stars series, suffering a separated shoulder and requiring surgery.

 In the 1982–83 season the Chicago Black Hawks traded captain Terry Ruskowski to the Los Angeles Kings on October 24, and two months later coach Orval Tessier named Sutter team captain on December 10, 1982.
-Sutter finished the 1982–83 with 31 goals and 30 assists in 80 games.
+Sutter finished 1982–83 with 31 goals and 30 assists in 80 games.
 In the 1983 Stanley Cup playoffs Sutter scored four goals and six assists as the Black Hawks defeated Brian Sutter's St. Louis Blues three games to one, and the Minnesota North Stars four games to one, and eventually fell to the Edmonton Oilers in Conference finals in a four-game sweep.
 Sutter played through the playoffs with broken ribs.

 In the 1983–84 season Sutter played 59 games due to injury while scoring 20 goals and 20 assists.
 Sutter missed a number of games after he was struck in the face by a deflected slapshot in a January 2 game against the Minnesota North Stars.
 Sutter's left eye was knocked from the socket and he was rushed to the hospital where he spent four days recovering before returning to Chicago for surgery, and was out for six weeks.
-While in the Minnesota hospital, Sutter was visited on a daily basis by North Stars' head coach Glen Sonmor who suffered a career ending injury under similar circumstances in 1954.
+While in the Minnesota hospital, Sutter was visited daily by North Stars' head coach Glen Sonmor who suffered a career-ending injury under similar circumstances in 1954.
 The Black Hawks finished the season with a record of 30–42–8 and were eliminated in the first round of the playoffs in five games against the Minnesota North Stars.